langchain-ai/opengpts/README.md

 # OpenGPTs

-This is an open source effort to create a similar experience to OpenAI's GPTs.
+This is an open source effort to create a similar experience to OpenAI's GPTs and Assistants API.
 It builds upon [LangChain](https://github.com/langchain-ai/langchain), [LangServe](https://github.com/langchain-ai/langserve) and [LangSmith](https://smith.langchain.com/).
 OpenGPTs gives you more control, allowing you to configure: